tacodeDev/dev-starter/content/tezos_starter_03.md

 This section of the chapter will show you how to get started with the Taquito Boilerplate in React and how to interact with a Tezos Dapp through your Temple wallet.

 Before we get started, let's learn a bit more about Taquito.
-Taquito is a TypeScript library suite that will help you build web interfaces for your Dapp.
+Taquito is a TypeScript library suite that will help you build user interfaces for your Dapp.
 We will use Taquito to connect our Dapp to the user’s wallet, make transactions, and interact with a contract.
 Taquito is your Dapp’s connection to the Tezos blockchain.

 You can learn more about Taquito on the [Taquito website](https://tezostaquito.io/) or on [Open Tezos](https://opentezos.com/dapp/taquito).